ikey4u/sshmgr/README.md

       -x {newdckr,deldckr,getinfo}
                             The action to execture

+# Installation

+# setuptools

+Download the source, uncompress it and enter the source directory.
+Run `make` and you are done.

 # demo output

     ➜  sshmgr (master) ✗ python sshmgr.py 108 -u Tom -x newdckr